jrockefeller/utility-qase-jira-tampermonkey/README.md

 - Fetches the associated Qase test plan names and test case IDs.
 - Grabs any Qase cases linked to the Jira issue via the API.
 - Presents a clean popup UI where you can:
-  - Enter a test run title.
+  - Select Test Run title and options.
   - Select which test plans and individual cases to include.
   - Select which TeamCity builds to associate to the test run and queue.
 - Creates a Qase test run with the selected items.